Francesco Iachello: Awards and honours

-Iachello received the Chiaudano prize in 1968 and was a Fulbright Fellow in 1964.
-He was awarded in 1990 the Wigner Medal, in 1991 both the Taormina Prize and the Dutch AKZO Prize, and in 1993, along with Akito Arima, the Tom W. Bonner Prize of the American Physical Society.
-Iachello became a foreign member of the Royal Netherlands Academy of Arts and Sciences in 1996.
-He is also member of the Croatian Academy of Sciences.
+Iachello received the Chiaudano Prize in 1968 as the best Italian engineer of his year and was a Fulbright Fellow in 1964.
+He was awarded the AKZO Prize of the Netherlands Society of Sciences in 1981, the Wigner Medal in 1990, both the Taormina Prize and the Dutch AKZO Prize in 1991, and in 1993, along with Akito Arima, the Tom W. Bonner Prize of the American Physical Society.
 In 1997 he received the Centennial Prize of the Italian Physical Society.
-In 2002 he received the Meitner Prize of the European Physical Society.
-He has honorary doctorates from the University of Ferrara, the University of Seville, and Chung Yuan University in China.
+He received the Eminent Scientist Award from RIKEN in 2000 and the Lise Meitner Prize of the European Physical Society in 2002.
+Further awards include the Italian National Medal of Science (2007), the Majorana Prize (2007), the Commemorative Medal of Charles University in Prague (2008), the Somaini Volta Prize (2009), and the Enrico Fermi Prize of the Italian Physical Society (2010).